Kingston, Ontario: 20th century

 A telephone system began operation in Kingston in 1881; at that time the population was 14,091.
 Electricity was not available in Kingston until 1888.

 Kingston grew moderately through the 20th century through a series of annexations of lands in adjacent Kingston Township, including a 1952 annexation of some 5500 acre which encompassed areas west to the Little Cataraqui Creek (including the village of Portsmouth), where a number of large residential subdivisions were built in the late 1950s and early '60s.

 Kingston's economy gradually evolved from an industrial to an institutional base after World War II.
 Queen's University grew from about 2,000 students in the 1940s to its present size of over 28,000 students, more than 90 per cent of whom are from outside the Kingston area.
 The Kingston campus of St. Lawrence College was established in 1969, and the college has 6,700 full-time students.
 The Royal Military College of Canada was founded in 1876, and has about 1,000 students.
 Kingston is a regional health care centre, anchored by Kingston General Hospital and the medical school at Queen's.
 The city's economy is also dominated by post-secondary education, military institutions, and prison installations.

 Municipal governance had been a topic of discussion since the mid-1970s due to financial imbalance between the city and the surrounding townships, which now had large residential areas and a population approaching that of the city proper.
 On January 1, 1998, the city was amalgamated with Kingston Township and Pittsburgh Township to form the new City of Kingston.
 The city's boundaries now encompass large rural areas north of Highway 401 and east of the Cataraqui River.

 21st century

-The La Salle Causeway, includes a bascule lift bridge, that spans the Cataraqui River was demolished by the Government of Canada after an engineering error during refit work in 2024 which led to its collapse.
+The La Salle Causeway, originally opened in 1916, included a bascule lift bridge, spanning the Cataraqui River.
+It was demolished by the Government of Canada after it failed in buckling due to an engineering error during 2024 refit work.
 The bridge has temporarily been replaced by a modular bridge.